Cobb Institute of Archaeology: Curation

+Activities

+The Cobb Institute of Archaeology values public outreach and public archaeology, with many of our staff having focused on Public Archaeology as a subdiscipline.
+The Cobb maintains a variety of outreach opportunities throughout the year.
+The institute hosts lectures on topics of both the American Southeast and the Ancient Near East.
+Science Night happens once a year on the Mississippi State University campus, the institute is a proud participant with our Night at the Museum exhibits and opportunities of all ages to engage in archaeology.
+Dr. Tim Frank and graduate student Dillion Karges have hosted mock excavations for the public as an introduction to the discipline.
+The Cobb Institute also does several kid centered outreach events with the local community.

-The Lois Dowdle Cobb Museum of Archaeology
+Lois Dowdle Cobb Museum of Archaeology

 The research results of the Cobb Institute will be presented in The Lois Dowdle Cobb Museum of Archaeology.
 This museum not only serves as a display platform for the Cobb Institute, but also provides a lot of help for the research work of the Cobb Institute.
 Relevant exhibition activities will be held regularly to promote and achieve teaching results.
-The Lois Dowdle Cobb Museum of Archaeology mainly displays artifacts related to the Indians of the southeastern United States, and the cultural relics related to the Middle East and the Mediterranean.
+The Lois Dowdle Cobb Museum of Archaeology mainly displays artifacts related to the Middle East and the Mediterranean.